maximilien/ragme-io/README.md

 ### ✨ New Features (Latest Release)

+- **🎤 Voice-to-Text Input**: Microphone button for voice input using browser's Web Speech API.
+Click the microphone button to speak your queries instead of typing! ⭐ **NEW!**
 - **🖼️ AI-Powered Image Support**: Complete image processing pipeline with PyTorch ResNet50 classification, EXIF metadata extraction, and intelligent agent tools.
 Upload images via drag-and-drop interface and query them using natural language! ⭐ **NEW!**
 - **🎯 Enhanced AI Image Summaries**: Fixed image summary generation to show rich classification data with confidence scores and file information.
 Images now display meaningful summaries like "Yorkshire terrier with 95.1% confidence" ⭐ **FIXED!**
 - **🧹 Clean PyTorch Codebase**: Removed all TensorFlow dependencies and updated to PyTorch-only implementation with proper dependency management ⭐ **CLEANED!**